 Baby sleep and baby schedules is a hot topic and one with lots of different opinions. 🤪 There isn’t a right or wrong way, just what works for you!
 I believe in comforting my babies, soothing my babies, and holding them but also laying a sleep foundation and creating an environment that helps my sweet babies thrive, because they need sleep just as much as mama needs sleep.
 I’ve found that just implementing a few simple newborn sleep tips has made all the difference.

 Hudson has been a great sleeper overall—in fact I don’t even like using that term “good” or “bad” when it comes to babies because they are all perfect and good!

-Molly is a wife, toddler mom, and certified pediatric sleep coach with Restfully.
-She completed her certification at REST Academy and has been helping families — including ours! — with newborn sleep training since 2018.
+Molly is a wife, toddler mom, and certified pediatric sleep coach.
 Her approach is very personalized, age appropriate and gentle which I love!
 Ready to get your newborn, infant, toddler, or school-age child sleeping an extra hour or the entire night?
-Complete Restfully’s pediatric sleep questionnaire here and use code FLOURISH for 10% off!
+Check out Sleep Shore and use code FLOURISH10 for 10% off!

 From one mama to another here’s a number of newborn sleep tips I’ve found extremely helpful!